-Bride Rose Sweeney is a two-term Democratic member of the Ohio House of Representatives for Western Cuyahoga County, serving as Ranking Member of the Ohio House Finance Committee and the lead Democratic sponsor of the bipartisan Fair School Funding Plan that became law on July 1, 2021.
+Bride Rose Sweeney is a three-term Democratic member of the Ohio House of Representatives for Western Cuyahoga County, serving as Ranking Member of the Ohio House Finance Committee and the lead Democratic sponsor of the bipartisan Fair School Funding Plan that became law on July 1, 2021.
 When she was elected in November 2018, Bride became the first woman ever to represent her district at the Statehouse and the youngest Democratic member of the 133rd Ohio General Assembly.

 For the last four years, Representative Bride Rose Sweeney has served the working people of the Westside of Cleveland with distinction.
 Sweeney is committed to finding real solutions to the problems we face, not finding more ways to divide us.
 She has had success, passing nine bills in four years as Democrat in a Republican super-majority legislature.
 Some of those bills include legislation to ensure prompt pay of workers, protection for nurses being forced into excessive overtime, and a reform to make it easier for our students to transfer college credits between schools, helping our kids earn a degree and incur less student debt.
 Representative Sweeney has been selected by Cleveland.com as its "Democratic Rising Star" for three consecutive years.
 In 2022, she was recognized by the Ohio Election Officials Association as a leading voice for democracy and voting rights.